cchudzicki-ocw-testing/24.900-spring-2022/content/pages/syllabus.md

 This classroom is designed to make recordings of the lectures, and of the slides and the blackboard.
 I’ve never used this system before, so I don’t know how good the recordings will be.
 The recordings will be made freely available to anyone who:

 - generally attends class, but has had to miss a class, or
-- has to miss class for reasons that Student Support Services (S3) can document for me.
+- has to miss class for reasons that [Student Support Services (S3)](https://studentlife.mit.edu/s3) can document for me.

 In neither case do you have to give me a reason for needing the recording.
-If you have to miss class for a reason that S3 can help you with, then you should contact S3 ([https://studentlife.mit.edu/s3Links](https://studentlife.mit.edu/s3Links) to an external site.), and they will send me an e-mail which will not give me any details about your situation (it will just say something like “\[your name\] has been in touch with us, and we agree that they should be given access to the recordings of the class for \[dates\].”
+If you have to miss class for a reason that S3 can help you with, then you should contact S3, and they will send me an e-mail which will not give me any details about your situation—it will just say something like “\[your name\] has been in touch with us, and we agree that they should be given access to the recordings of the class for \[dates\]."

 ## Homework: Problem Sets and Papers